puppetlabs/puppet-docs/source/guides/faq.markdown

 ### What happens if I am on Puppet 2.6x or earlier?

 Nothing changes for you.
 Puppet 2.6.x remains licensed as GPLv2.
-The license change is not retrospective.
+The license change is not retroactive.

 ### Does this change affect all the components of Puppet?